sys-bio/Libstructural/docs/libstruct_examples.rst

 Branched Metabolic Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get the elementary modes the **getElementaryModes** method can be called This returns an array where each row is an elementary mode in the model.
+To compute the elementary modes the **getElementaryModes** method can be called.
+This returns an array where each row is an elementary mode in the model.
 Elementary modes are the simplest pathways within a metabolic network that can sustain a steady state and at the same time are thermodynamically feasible

 .. code:: python